vidhir0417/RioGrandedoSul-Brazil_Floods/README.md

 ## Methodology

-The project followed a systematic approach for image acquisition, analysis, classification and accuracy assessment, primarily using ArcGIS Pro.
+A systematic approach was followed for image acquisition, analysis, classification and accuracy assessment, primarily using ArcGIS Pro.

 ### 1. Image Acquisition
 * **Satellite Mission:** Sentinel-2 (Copernicus Programme) L2A images.